Aftaab25/Dotfiles/README.md

 *Optional*

-I have configured my vim to use only two spaces for indentation instead of for python.
+I have configured my vim to use only two spaces for indentation instead of four for python.
 This can be done by adding these lines to your vimrc: </br>
 `let g:python_recommended_style = 0` </br>
 `let g:loaded_matchparen=1` </br>